tomjabcz/cd0037-API-Development-and-Documentation-project/backend/README.md

 Description: Retrieves a paginated list of questions, along with the total number of questions, categories, and the current category.

-Request Arguments: None
+Request Arguments: page=n (eg: /questions?page=1), if not provided it takes automatically first ten.

-Returns: A JSON object containing a list of questions, total number of questions, all categories, and the current category (fixed as "History").
+Returns: A JSON object containing a list of questions, total number of questions, all categories, and the current category.

 Example Response: